 It cannot be overstated how critical a fastidious approach is to the success of the DeckOver product.
 Any deviation can cause failure.

-There are a number of factors that will affect longevity of any deck product, and the fact that this is a restoration product makes those factors come into play even more.
+There are a number of factors that will affect the longevity of any decking product, and the fact that this is a restoration product makes those factors come into play even more.

 Let’s talk about a few of those in this Behr DeckOver product review and how it performed in those specific areas.

 The amount and type of traffic affect the wear and tear on any outdoor surface.

 We have had crazy dog traffic all over this deck throughout every season.
 Our new boxer pup drags everything and anything up onto the deck to shred it to pieces.

 There is almost always some kind of debris and even icky doggie presents at times, but everything blows or washes right away.

 I have pressure washed, without chemicals, once and not one chip was released from the surface.

 All types of deck furniture seem to be fine on this product, too; metal, wood, plastic, heavy, light.
 Anything I’ve thrown at it has been fine.

 The severity of the weather in your area may affect the success of the Deckover product.